jamesboh/react-carousel-and-masonry/README.md

 # Carousel and Masonry in React

-An example of carousel and masonry in React and vanilla JS (ES6)
+An example of carousel and masonry in React and vanilla JS (ES6).

+Demo: react-carousel-and-masonry.herokuapp.com

 Built with Node.js v7.0.0